7RU7H/CTFs/HackTheBox/Lame/Lame-Writeup.md

-Name:
+Name: Lame
-Date:
+Date: 17/05/2022
-Difficulty:
+Difficulty: Easy
 Description:
-Better Description:
+Better Description: Research the versions the box.
-Goals:
+Goals: TJNull's OSCP like boxes
-Learnt:
+Learnt: Check all the versions!

 ## Recon